oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/voyager/README.md

 To see the Voyager host-routing stats web page, access the URL `http://${HOSTNAME}:30315` in your web browser.

 > **NOTE**: When using a web browser with a `NodePort` for the Voyager load balancer, the `Host` header is set to the host name including the `NodePort` value.
-> For example, if you type into the address bar `http://app.myhost.com:30305/testwebapp` then the host name in `Ingress` YAML file would be `- host: app.myhost.com:30305`
+> For example, if you type into the address bar `http://app.myhost.com:30305/testwebapp` then the host name in `ingress` YAML file would be `- host: app.myhost.com:30305`

-#### Install a path-routing Ingress
+#### Install a path-routing ingress
 ```
 $ kubectl create -f samples/path-routing.yaml
 ```